amecky/c_hot_reload/README.md

 After that we can acquire an instance of the plugin.
 This instance will be kept alive across all hot reloads.
 It is safe to keep this instance.
 The actual plugin can be accessed from the instance.
 This pointer will basically change after every reload.
 So you cannot rely on this pointer.
-As you see that plugin is always pulled from the istance inside the loop.
+As you see that plugin is always pulled from the instance inside the loop.
 Also inside the loop we will check if a DLL has changed in the filesystem and the reload it.

 # Windows problems